hairline-bandit/Gloss-Programming-Language/UPDATES.md

 4/17/21 Fixed all functions not working (I was using the "is" keyword wrong \-\_\-)

-4/17/21 Added built in functions "push" and "pop" check doc.md and examples.txt
+4/17/21 Added built in functions "push" and "pop" check docs.md and examples.txt

+4/17/21 Added built in function "remove" check docs.md and examples.txt